 - Torn-up ant hills

 - Avoid areas with typical bear food sources.
-These include berry patches, grain fields, garbage pits, beehives and anywhere you can see an animal carcass.
+These include berry patches, grain fields, garbage pits, beehives, and anywhere you can see an animal carcass.

 - Go with friends.
 Bears are less likely to approach people in groups.
 Check each other's position often and remember that the larger the group, the less likely a bear will hang around.

-- Watch for crows, ravens, magpies or jays.
+- Watch for crows, ravens, magpies, or jays.
 These birds often indicate the presence of an animal carcass that may also attract a bear.

 - Be alert when in wildlife travel corridors.
-Rivers and streams, trails and access routes, are common travel corridors for wildlife, including bears.
+Rivers and streams, trails, and access routes are common travel corridors for wildlife, including bears.
 Be cautious when you are in these areas.

 - Make sure someone knows your plans.
 Before your trip, leave names, trip plans and date of return with friends or family.

 - Make noise.
 Talk loudly, sing or let out occasional warning shouts.
-This will alert bears to your approach so you are less likely to cause a surprise encounter.
+This will alert bears to your approach so you are less likely to have a surprise encounter.
 Remember that other sounds, such as flowing rivers and streams and strong winds, can drown out the noise you make.
 Be extra noisy at these times.

 - If you hike with a dog, keep it on a leash.
 Your dog should be leashed and under control at all times.
 An unleashed dog can lead an irritated bear back to you and your friends.

-- Avoid being out at dusk, night or dawn.
-Although bear encounters can happen at any time of day, bears are most active at dusk, night and dawn.
+- Avoid being out at dusk, night, or dawn.
+Although bear encounters can happen at any time of day, bears are most active at dusk, night, and dawn.